mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

     char c = name->getChar(i-1); // <<< CRASH
 ```

-Okay, this is actually a fairly simple bug. `readFontDescriptor` checks that `name` is not `NULL`, but it assumes that it has a length of at least 1.
-If `name` is actually an empty string, then the `getChar` call evaluates to `name->getChar(-1)`.
+Okay, this is actually a fairly simple bug.

+`readFontDescriptor` checks that `name` is not `NULL`, but it assumes that it has a length of at least 1.
+If `name` is an empty string (length 0), then the `getChar` call evaluates to `name->getChar(-1)`.
 Then, `getChar` returns `s[-1]`, which is 1 byte before the memory buffer that was allocated for `s`.

-If I re-read the ASAN output of the crash, that matches what ASAN was trying to tell me:
+Re-reading the crash's debug output, my hypothesis matches what ASAN was trying to tell me:

 ```text
 ==241578==ERROR: AddressSanitizer: heap-buffer-overflow on address 0x60200002360f at pc 0x55555592fff5 bp 0x7fffffffa650 sp 0x7fffffffa648